 no kings and no buses

 Saturday I went for a walk.
-I live in inner city Philadelphia, but I’m a block away from our huge Fairmount Park and an easy stroll to the Art Museum.
+I live in inner city Philadelphia, but I’m a block away from Fairmount Park and an easy stroll to the Art Museum.
 I got rid of my car a couple years back, and I get around by bus and on foot just fine.
-I’m lucky.
+I’m lucky that way.

-As I was walking down to the Benjamin Franklin Parkway, an imitation of the Champs-Élysées, I saw a small troupe of people in identical t shirts that read “Love Walk.”
+As I was walking down to the Benjamin Franklin Parkway, constructed in imitation of the Champs-Élysées, I saw a small troupe of people in identical t shirts that read “Love Walk.”
 There were maybe forty of them.
-They came to a stop at the bottom of the Art Museum steps, known as the “Rocky Steps” by out of towners.
+They came to a stop at the bottom of the Art Museum steps, known as the “Rocky Steps” by out-of-towners.

 When I first lived in this area in the 1970s, not much was happening on the weekends on the Parkway, not even on Saturdays.
 Pennsylvania basically shut down on Sundays, but Saturdays weren’t much better.

-I was going to a festival that wasn’t on the Parkway, though, so I had to walk a long way, all the way to City Hall.
+Saturday, I was going to a festival that wasn’t on the Parkway, so because of the march and the bike race, I had to walk a long way, all the way to City Hall.
+My event shut down all the rest of the buses, because it took over the heart of the city.

-Eventually we headed back, but it took a while because the bus detours didn’t make any sense with half of the center city’s roads shut down.
+Eventually, after we had been part of some overhead pictures, we headed back, but it took a while because the bus detours didn’t make any sense with half of the center city’s roads shut down.
 An elderly man told us he had been trying to get home for an hour and a half.
-My kid and I helped a lady with a walker get to a bus that would take her to her detoured bus.
+My kid and I helped a lady with a walker get to a bus that would take her to her (profoundly detoured) regular bus, which she needed in order to get several miles away.

-Because a hundred thousand people is a lot, but it was a tiny percentage of the population, most of whom were just going about their lives and trying to catch a bus because they had a long way to go and couldn’t walk very well.
+A hundred thousand people is a lot, but it was a tiny percentage of the population.
+Most of the people in the city were just normal, just trying to catch a bus, because they had a long way to go and because they couldn’t walk very well.

 My kid told me later, “The woman I was waiting for the subway with this morning told me ‘I’m raced and paraded out.
 Everyone sit down.’”